makrai/notes/kartsaklis13-prior-disamb-word-tensor-for-sentce-vec.md

 ## Kronecker

-* Grefenstette and Sadrzadeh (2011b) proposes the creation of a verb matrix as the Kronecker product of the verb’s contextual vector with itself
+* Grefenstette and Sadrzadeh (2011b) proposes the creation of a verb mx as the Kronecker product of the verb’s contextual vector with itself
 * sentence space is of order 2

 ## Frobenius